 Or course, we all have trouble with very fine print and for that, we recommend a stronger magnifying glass such as the 50mm (2″) that goes up to 3.5X.
 This is the smallest of the 3 magnifiers in the picture below.

 The largest (4″/100mm) magnifier in the picture above magnifies the least but it means you can scan a larger area like a map & see more adjacent streets without moving the magnifier.
 The smallest hand magnifier (2″ 50mm) should be enough for fine print in contracts or pill bottle instructions.
-Click here to get our 3 piece reading magnifying glass combination pack and lint free lens paper as shown above.
+Click here to get our 3-piece reading magnifying glass combination pack.

 Buying for Kids or Seniors?